Social Security & Benefits

 Key Points

-- 2The U.S. has 30 totalization agreements (with countries including Canada, UK, Germany, Japan, Australia, and France) that prevent dual Social Security taxation and allow workers to combine credits from both countries to qualify for benefits.
+- 3The U.S. has totalization agreements with 30+ countries (including Canada, UK, Germany, Japan, Australia, and most of the EU) that prevent dual Social Security taxation and let workers combine credits from both systems to qualify for benefits (ssa.gov/international/agreements_overview.html).

 Featured Guides